Provable Quantum Speedups for Reaction-Rate Estimation in High-Dimensional Fokker-Planck Dynamics: Detailed construction of block encoding

 For simplicity, we will also assume that $V$ contains no terms of order 1 in $r_{ij}$ as this would necessitate the computation of the inverse square root, which we wish to avoid.
 Nevertheless, this assumption can be removed by applying the methods developed in Appendix K of \cite{su_fault-tolerant_2021} to prepare the inverse square root with overall $O(n^2)$ complexity.

-To block encode the gradient operator, we will use a combination of arithmetic operations, the inequality testing method of \cite{sandersBlackBoxQuantumState2019}, and QSP.
+To block encode the potential gradient, we will use a combination of arithmetic operations, the inequality testing method of \cite{sandersBlackBoxQuantumState2019}, and QSP.
 First, we compute the difference between each distinct pair of registers

 Then, we will calculate the sum of squares of these differences into a work register of $2n + \ceil{\log(d)}$ qubits, which prepares the state

 Next, we apply the technique from Ref. \cite{sandersBlackBoxQuantumState2019} to kickback an amplitude $\propto \sqrt{r_{ij}^2}$.